 - Corrosion resistance similar to type 300 Series Stainless steel

 - Plain gauge tubing options for custom projects

 UTS: 1200-1350 MPa, density 7.8 gm/cc

-931 has a 17% Chromium, 4% Nickel and Copper content, and is designated a stainless steel.
-When cold-worked and then aged/welded, this alloy cools to form a fine-grained, tough martensitic structure (“precipitate”) which offer builders ductile but strong fabrications.
+931 has a 17% Chromium, 4% Nickel, and Copper content, and is designated a stainless steel.
+When cold-worked and then aged/welded, this alloy cools to form a fine-grained, tough martensitic structure (“precipitate”) which offers builders ductile but strong fabrications.